istio/istio.io/content/blog/2018/egress-mongo/index.md

 $ kubectl delete serviceentry mongo
 {{< /text >}}

-### Direct TCP Egress traffic through the egress gateway
+### Direct TCP Egress traffic through an egress gateway

 In this section you handle the case when you need to direct the traffic through an [egress gateway](/docs/examples/advanced-gateways/egress-gateway/#use-case).
 The sidecar proxy routes TCP